MIRALab-USTC/ChiPBench/README.md

 We utilize the OpenROAD-flow-scripts provided by The-OpenROAD-Project.
 The installation process is detailed in the [README_OpenROAD](README_OpenROAD) or the [official repository](https://github.com/The-OpenROAD-Project/OpenROAD-flow-scripts).

+## Dataset

+The dataset used in this project is available at [Google Drive](https://drive.google.com/drive/folders/1aNOt25yFUYK9lj-LhoaWaVbsT_vmJPQ1?usp=sharing).

 ## Usage

 ### Benchmarking